 - Foster communication between students; it provides a sense of community (particularly during unusual times), and it allows you to reproduce any collaboration you build into your course to help keep students motivated to participate and learn.

 - It’s possible that some students do not have access to the internet or a computer when away from campus.
 Please report any access issues you may identify among your students to Associate Provost Rich Wilkens at email@example.com so that we can work to mitigate these.
 The IT Helpdesk will continue to operate.

-- If you’re planning for synchronous course delivery (e., livestreaming instruction), you must adhere to your regularly scheduled course day(s) and time.
-You may choose an asynchronous approach, but please be consistent in your choice and communication with students. (
+- If you’re planning for remote course delivery (i.e., livestreaming instruction), you must adhere to your regularly scheduled course day(s) and time.
+You may choose an online approach instead, but please be consistent in your choice and communication with students.

 Your Outcomes and Content